Luciano Berio

-Biography
+Life and career

-Berio was born in Oneglia (now part of Imperia), on the Ligurian coast of Italy.
+Berio was born in Oneglia (now part of Imperia), on the Ligurian coast of Italy on 24 October 1925.
 He was taught piano by his father and grandfather, who were both organists.
-During World War II, he was conscripted into the army, but on his first day, he injured his hand while learning how a gun worked and spent time in a military hospital.
+During World War II he was conscripted into the army, but on his first day, he injured his hand while learning how a gun worked and spent three months in a military hospital.

-Following the war, Berio studied at the Milan Conservatory under Giulio Cesare Paribeni and Giorgio Federico Ghedini.
-He was unable to continue studying the piano because of his injured hand, so instead concentrated on composition.
-In 1947, he had first public performance of one of his works, a suite for piano.
-Berio made a living at this time by accompanying singing classes, and it was in doing this that he met the American mezzo-soprano Cathy Berberian, whom he married shortly after graduating (they divorced in 1964).
-They had one daughter, Cristina Berio (born in 1953).
+After the war, unable to continue studying the piano because of his injured hand, he instead focused on composition.
+He studied at the Milan Conservatory, counterpoint with Giulio Cesare Paribeni and from 1948 composition with Giorgio Federico Ghedini.
+He was exposed to the music of Bartók, Hindemith, Stravinsky and the Second Viennese School.
+In 1947, he had the first public performance of one of his works, a suite for piano.
+Berio made a living at this time by conducting at small opera houses and accompanying singing classes, and it was in doing this that he met the American mezzo-soprano Cathy Berberian who studied for a scholarship; they married in 1950, shortly after graduating; they divorced in 1964.
 Berio wrote a number of pieces that exploited her distinctive voice.

-In 1952, Berio went to the United States to study with Luigi Dallapiccola at Tanglewood, from whom he gained an interest in serialism.
-He later attended the Internationale Ferienkurse für Neue Musik at Darmstadt, where he met Pierre Boulez, Karlheinz Stockhausen, György Ligeti and Mauricio Kagel.
-He became interested in electronic music, co-founding the Studio di fonologia musicale, an electronic music studio in Milan, with Bruno Maderna in 1955.
+In 1951, Berio went to the United States to study with Luigi Dallapiccola at Tanglewood, from whom he gained an interest in serialism.
+From 1954 he attended the Internationale Ferienkurse für Neue Musik at Darmstadt, where he met Pierre Boulez, Karlheinz Stockhausen, György Ligeti and Mauricio Kagel.
+He became interested in electronic music.
+He worked for the broadcaster RAI in Milan from 1953 to 1960, where he co-founded, with Bruno Maderna, the Studio di fonologia musicale in 1955, which became one of the most important studios for electronic music in Europe.
 He invited a number of significant composers to work there, among them Henri Pousseur and John Cage.
-He also produced an electronic music periodical, Incontri Musicali.
+He produced an electronic music periodical, Incontri Musicali, from 1956 to 1960 which was connected to a concert series of the same name.